hrrno/wp1/README.md

 #### 1: Improved data quality and data documentation reports

-* Collaborating with mMFR on editing, storage, and retrieval
+* Collaborating with mMFR on documentation editing, storage, and retrieval
 * Will investigate synergies with DIP (fall 2015)
-* Document processing
+* Document processing strategies (via templates or controls), and online editing will be favored

 #### 2: Code harmonization